konstkhal/web_project_4/README.md

 * Header section for all @media queries
 * Thematic break -//-
 * Fonts / readability
+* bugFix: Please note that different buttons should have different opacity values on hover, please check the design.
+* bugFix: On desktop: "add" button has incorrect width.
 * Some git queue passed

 ← Start of left uncompleted